atbcb/ICTTestingBaseline/docs/21TimedEvents.md

 -   Moving, blinking, scrolling is not essential

 #### Test Instructions
-1. Check that there is a mechanism for the user to pause, stop, or hide it
+1. Check that there is a mechanism for the user to pause, stop, or hide it [SC 2.2.2]

 #### Test Results
-If the above check fails, then SC 2.2.2, Conformance Requirement 5, and Baseline Requirement 21 fail.
+If the above check fails, then Baseline Test 21.2-MovingInfo fails.

-### Auto-updating information
+### 21.3 Test Procedure for Auto-updating information
+**Baseline Test ID:** 21.3-AutoUpdate
 #### Identify Content
 Any auto-updating information that meets ALL of the following:
 -   Starts automatically, AND